Distributed Neural Representation for Reactive in situ Visualization: Distributed Neural Representation (DNR)

 \section{Distributed Neural Representation (DNR)}

-Implicit neural representation (INR) is a neural network that is capable of directly approximating a volume field.
-It takes a spatial coordinate $(x,y,z)$ as input and outputs a value $\textbf{v}$ corresponding to the volume field value at that coordinate, as represented by the equation:
+Implicit neural representation (INR) takes a spatial position $(x,y,z)$ as input and outputs a value $\textbf{v}$ corresponding to the volume field value at that position, as represented by the following equation:

-Here, $\textbf{v}$ can be a scalar ($D=1$), 3-dimensional vector ($D=3$), or high-dimensional vector ($D>3$), depending on the specific problem.
-Our base INR architecture comprises a multi-resolution hash encoding layer~\cite{muller2022instant} and a small multilayer perceptron (MLP) network.
-The Rectified Linear Unit (ReLU) activation function is used in the hidden layers of the MLP.
+Here, $\textbf{v}$ can be a scalar ($D=1$), 3-dimensional vector ($D=3$), or high-dimensional vector ($D>3$), depending on the specific problem. \tvcg{Our base INR architecture comprises a multi-resolution hash encoding layer introduced by M\"{u}ller~\etal~\cite{muller2022instant}} and a small multilayer perceptron (MLP) network.
+The MLP network employs ReLU activation functions between layers.

+The multi-resolution hash encoding layer can encode spatial information efficiently at different resolutions, which is critical for capturing fine details in volume data.
+Given that the method is a variant of grid-based position encoding, \tvcg{this encoding layer is also referred to as latent-grids.}

-The neural network is trained by sampling input coordinates uniformly within the volume bounding box and computing the corresponding target values through appropriate interpolation methods utilizing reference data.
-To enhance network stability and accuracy, normalization of both input coordinates and output values to the range $[0,1]$ is performed.
+The neural network is trained by sampling input coordinates uniformly within the volume domain and computing the corresponding target values through appropriate interpolation methods utilizing reference data.
+To enhance network stability and accuracy, we normalize both input coordinates and output values to the range of $[0,1]$.
+This process adjusts the data scale to a consistent range, facilitating more effective learning by the implicit neural network.

-During inference, the neural network can output $\textbf{v}$ on-demand for any arbitrary coordinate within the volume domain, with low memory footprint and low computational cost.
-In certain cases, it may be necessary to decode the neural representation back to its original grid-based representation, making the technique compatible with existing visualization and analysis toolkits.
+Through inference, the neural network can output $\textbf{v}$ on-demand for any arbitrary coordinates within the volume domain, with a low memory footprint.
+It is also possible to decode the neural representation back to its original grid-based representation, making the technique compatible with existing visualization and analysis infrastructures.
+For legacy systems that rely on traditional grid-based data structures for visualization and analysis, this can be particularly crucial.

+Existing methods on INR can only handle volume data that fully resides on a single machine.
 In the subsequent sections, we will demonstrate how this technique is adapted for use in distributed scenarios.